 Finally, you also need to consider how a particular exercise affects your joints, which brings me to another reason why pulldowns are a good choice for your workout routine.

 How to Tackle Wrist, Elbow or Shoulder Pain

-Chin-ups or pull-ups from a straight bar with a heavy load can sometimes lead to pain in your wrists, elbows or shoulders.
+Chin-ups or pull-ups from a straight pull-up bar with a heavy load can sometimes lead to pain in your wrists, elbows or shoulders.
 Doing pulldowns, but with a lighter weight and higher reps, is often enough to solve the problem.